seifk26/alx-system_engineering-devops/0x01-shell_permissions/README.md

-#!/bin/bash
 Hi
-this is my second description readme file
+this is my second description